 In the past, when on-premise systems were predominant, this was certainly clearer because it was possible to see the energy consumption of the servers directly on the electricity bill.
 Nowadays, with systems hosted in the cloud, it is more difficult to relate it, but there is no doubt that this impact still exists.

 – Many times, people don’t think about whether scaling the load has any incidence or impact on our planet, and that can lead to inefficient development.
-How can we help from the analysis and optimization of performance testing to achieve sustainable software engineering?
+How can we help with the analysis and optimization of performance testing services to achieve sustainable software engineering?

 Mercedes Quintero: Involving the testing area from the beginning of the projects and in all phases of the Systems Development Life Cycle has been a topic of debate for many years.
 Faced with this problem, we have an enormous opportunity to consciously strengthen those involved.

 This technological problem has repercussions on a social and climatological phenomenon and should have the perspective of a team in which what we could call “sustainable performance testers” participate.
 The objective of this would be to strengthen the evaluation and creation of requirements that adopt good practices in search of solutions that require less energy consumption and that, in short, contemplate the principles of sustainable software engineering.

 – What are these good practices and what measures could be adjusted to contribute to energy efficiency and a more sustainable world?

 Mercedes Quintero: Sustainable software engineering as an emerging discipline could begin to create roles such as sustainable software engineers, so perhaps we should start thinking about new roles, perhaps “Performer tester of sustainable software”?
 Beyond the name, what is certain is that these roles should incorporate the evaluation of sustainable engineering principles as part of their testing strategy.

 – What are these principles that they should evaluate?